scripting/fargoPublisher/README.md

 How do we backup the database?

+Create an OPML file of user information, every so often.

+I had to <i>not</i> use the CNAME in testing yesterday.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The name is pub.fargo.io -- and when I tested it today it didn't work.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Doing a little <a href="https://www.nodejitsu.com/documentation/features/dns/">research</a> on Nodejitsu, they have a custom field in the package.json file, "domains" -- that apparently is where you can specify alternate names for your "drone."

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Let's see if it works...

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It doesn't.
+I tried going to <a href="http://pub.fargo.io/version">http://pub.fargo.io/version</a> -- and get a 404 from Nodejitsu.

+### Done

 Be smarter about file types? -- Should HTML files really be text/plain type?
 (Are they?)

-Create an OPML file of user information, every so often.

-### Done
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Amazon code seems to be smart about this, making a file with the extension .html of type text/html.

 Clean up console log calls.
 Too noisy.